American Workers Need Paid Leave, Fast

 In the U.S., paid family leave is a luxury, not the status quo.
 A quarter of the American workforce lacks paid leave; according to Pew Research Center, that figure doubles for workers making less than $13.80 an hour.
 Uneven access to leave has far-reaching implications for workers and may even blunt the usefulness of pandemic relief bills, a new poll suggests.

-Sixty-three percent of workers on unemployment benefits said they would return to work sooner “if they knew they had access to paid family leave,” Morning Consult and Bipartisan Policy Center report.
+Sixty-three percent of workers on unemployment insurance said they would return to work sooner “if they knew they had access to paid family leave,” Morning Consult and Bipartisan Policy Center report.
 They say that without it, they’re struggling to balance caregiving with the process of finding new jobs, which is in keeping with earlier research.
 A 2012 paper from the Center for American Progress noted that, according to the available data, “access to any form of parental leave, paid or unpaid, makes women more likely to return to work after giving birth.”
 Women with paid maternity leave remained with their employers more often, instead of quitting because they had no other options.

 That same lack of flexibility may now plague a larger share of the American workforce.
 More American workers now report having caregiving responsibilities because of the pandemic, the poll found, and without universal access to paid leave, the path back to work can be difficult, if not practically impossible.
 Parents, for example, can’t easily transition in and out of the workforce if paid leave isn’t there to facilitate — and single parents often face the biggest disadvantages of all.